Physician Assistant (PAS)

 This rotation will provide clinical experience in a specialty of medicine determined by the student.
 The purpose of this rotation is to allow students to explore more completely an area of interest in clinical medicine or surgery.
 Students will engage in all aspects of patient care from history and physical exam to development and implementation of treatment plans and patient follow-up.

-The 4-credit specialty rotation is designed to provide students a hands-on specialty skill to augment traditional medical training, improve marketability and answer the call from stakeholders.
-This rotation may include career-related or community engagement for 4-weeks duration.
+The 4-credit specialty experience is designed to provide students a hands-on specialty skill to augment traditional medical training, improve marketability and answer the call from stakeholders.
+This experience may include career-related or community engagement for 4-weeks duration.
 The student should be able to relate the knowledge gained through classroom instruction to the area of specialty.

 PAS 691: Seminar I (1 credits)